clarabyarc/Clara/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## $CLARA-TOKEN
-$Clara will release the official token at pump.fun and will update ca after the deployment is completed.
+$Clara will release the official token at pump.fun and will update CA after the deployment is completed.